 Sri Lanka was named the top destination for 2019 by Lonely Planet but after the 2019 Easter Massacre tourist numbers dropped, and Sri Lanka disappeared from the Top 10.
 Mary returned with small groups in May and September 2019; felt safe and was treated like royalty for returning to support locals.

 " I love Sri Lanka and plan to return at least twice in 2020 and I would love you to join me - Mary"

 Saturday 9 May -Sunday 24 May 2020

 Starting in Negombo, this tour moves from the West coast to the East coast, up in to the Hill country descends to the Southern coast, then around the South Western coast, before heading back to Colombo to fly home.

-Expected itinerary highlights are snorkelling above coral untouched for 30 years, the views from the top of Sigiriya, time amidst tea plantations, and time to walk the old Dutch fort of Galle.
+Expected itinerary highlights are snorkeling above coral untouched for 30 years, the views from the top of Sigiriya, time amidst tea plantations, wild elephants and time to walk the old Dutch fort of Galle.

 Food-wise the promise of seasonal fruits and vegetables; rice and curries, spices, buffalo curd, Lion beer, Elephant ginger beer- and a chance to see food at source- cinnamon quilling, cooking class, tea plucking, fish markets - and more - much more - every day a new food experience!

-Tour Costs - Land Cost for 31 August Tour
+Tour Costs - Land Cost for 15 nights

 Interested? click here to contact Mary by email; email@example.com